 Description Use this statement to leave a compound statement or loop.
-Syntax LEAVE statement-label See also "LOOP statement" on page 481 "FOR statement" on page 429 "BEGIN statement" on page 248 "Using Procedures, Triggers, and Batches" on page 507 of the book ASA SQL User's Guide Usage The LEAVE statement is a control statement that allows you to leave a labeled compound statement or a labeled loop.
+Syntax LEAVE statement-label See also "LOOP statement" on page 495 "FOR statement" on page 441 "BEGIN statement" on page 267 "Using Procedures, Triggers, and Batches" [ASA SQL User's Guide, page 609] Usage The LEAVE statement is a control statement that allows you to leave a labeled compound statement or a labeled loop.
 Execution resumes at the first statement after the compound statement or loop.
 The compound statement that is the body of a procedure or trigger has an implicit label that is the same as the name of the procedure or trigger.
 Permissions None.
 Side effects None.
-Standards and • SQL/92 Persistent Stored Module feature. compatibility • SQL/99 Persistent Stored Module feature. • Sybase Not supported in Adaptive Server Enterprise.
+Standards and compatibility • SQL/92 Persistent Stored Module feature. • SQL/99 Persistent Stored Module feature. • Sybase Not supported in Adaptive Server Enterprise.
 The BREAK statement provides a similar feature for Transact-SQL compatible procedures.
 Example The following fragment shows how the LEAVE statement is used to leave a loop.
 SET i = 1; lbl: LOOP INSERT INTO Counters (number) VALUES (i); IF i >= 10 THEN LEAVE lbl; END IF; SET i = i + 1 END LOOP lbl